-In the Kendal End Quarry the quartzite is well-bedded, but with little evidence of the intercalations of clay seen elsewhere.
+In the Kendal End Quarry the quartzite is well-bedded, with minor laminations of clay-rich sediment.
 The bedding dips north east at about 44°.
 The western end of the exposure is cut by a southwest dipping fault with striations on the fault surface.
-At the north end, two faults are evident in the form of brecciated zones trending WNW - ESE.
+At the northeast end, two faults are evident in the form of brecciated zones trending WNW - ESE.
 Three joint sets can be clearly identified.

 Figure 1.
 A panoramic view of Kendal End Quarry.
 The bedding is seen dipping steeply from left to right.
-One reverse fault is on the left.
+One fault is evident on the left.